 In addition, in order to address regulatory rules in which all transmissions in a 6 GHz channel (including short signaling such as probe requests) might require the STA to have received indication/confirmation of an AP operating in that channel (and corresponding regulatory power limits), the following modifications are proposed to optimize in-band discovery using active scan prior to a beacon or probe response having been received from the 6 GHz AP:

-If a 6 GHz AP sends FILS Discovery frames, require a TPE element to be included indicating local power
+If a 6 GHz AP sends FILS Discovery frames, require a TPE element to be included indicating local/regulatory(?) power

-If an (2.4 / 5 GHz) AP that is co-located with a 6 GHz AP sends RNR, require inclusion of a “20 MHz PSD” field which is a minimal indication of its power limit
+If an (2.4 / 5 GHz) AP that is co-located with a 6 GHz AP sends RNR, require inclusion of a “20 MHz PSD” field which is a minimal indication of its local/regulatory(?) power limit